Welcome to TROL! 2017-18 Season

 To take part in the season's activities you must be a member of TROL.
 To join TROL you can sign-up online or you can fill out the application and mail it in with the league entry fee.

-You may download the application here:
+You may download the application here or complete online registration: